coreybyrum7/Jest-Enzyme/README.md

 Facebook maintains and delivers a native dependency `prop-types` for runtime type checking in React apps.

 React is very strict on types.
+The `check-prop-types' package allows us to compare props vs. a pre-defined expected props object.

 #
 ## ***Redux***